Hannah Tamaki: Personal life

-Hannah Lee was born in Tokoroa in 1960 as the daughter of a European father named Basil Lee and a Māori mother named Polly.
+Hannah Lee was born in Tokoroa, New Zealand in 1960 as the daughter of a European father named Basil Lee and a Māori mother named Polly.
 She has seven half-brothers and half-sisters.
 Basil worked as the foreman of the Tokoroa cheese factory.

 Hannah is the wife of Brian Tamaki, the leader of Destiny Church.
 The couple have three children and six grandchildren.

 Meeting Brian and religious conversion

 Hannah attended Tokoroa High School where she played netball, softball and hash harriers.
 In 1976, she dropped out of school at the age of 15 and found work at the SuperValue supermarket in Tokoroa.
 She met her future husband Brian Tamaki (who was two years older) and the two developed a romantic relationship.
-In August 1978, the couple moved to Te Awamutu where Brian became the manager at one of his relatives' dairy farm.
-In February 1979, Hannah gave birth to the couple's first child Jasmine.
-She subsequently bore a second daughter named Jamie 14 months later.
+In August 1978, the couple moved to Te Awamutu where Brian became the manager at a dairy farm belonging to one of his relatives.
+In February 1979, Hannah gave birth to the couple's first child, Jasmine.
+Hannah bore a second daughter, named Jamie, 14 months later.

-In early 1979, Hannah underwent a "born again" experience after Brian's parents Duke and Margaret Tamaki underwent a born again experience following a meeting with Pastor Roy Beach, a former motorcycle gang member turned pastor.
+In early 1979, Hannah underwent a "born-again" experience after Brian's parents Duke and Margaret Tamaki underwent a born-again experience following a meeting with Pastor Roy Beach, a former motorcycle-gang member turned pastor.
 The couple subsequently returned to Tokoroa in August 1979, staying with Basil.
 Hannah resumed her supermarket job while Brian found work tree-felling.
-Brian subsequently underwent a similar born again experience in late 1979.
+Brian subsequently underwent a similar born-again experience in late 1979.
 The couple married on 22 March 1980.

 In January 1982, Hannah and her daughters accompanied her husband Brian to Te Nikau Bible College near Paraparaumu, which was affiliated with Pentecostal and Charismatic movements.
 During that period, Hannah gave birth to a son named Samuel.
 Hannah also took two courses at the Bible college, gaining an understanding of Christian theology.
 After Brian completed his ministerial training at Te Nikau Bible College, Hannah returned to her supermarket job.
-Brian took up a leadership role at Tokoroa Apostolic Church and became the manager of government employment scheme.
+Brian took up a leadership role at Tokoroa Apostolic Church and became the manager of government employment-scheme.

 Hannah accompanied her husband as he pastored Rosetown Community Church in Te Awamutu and Lake City Church in Rotorua during the 1980s and 1990s.
-While in Te Awamautu, Hannah coached a netball team in order to increase their church's local contacts.
+While in Te Awamutu, Hannah coached a netball team in order to increase their church's local contacts.
 In 1994, Brian seceded from the Apostolic Church denomination and founded his own movement, which subsequently became known as Destiny Church.